glfw/glfw.github.io/faq.md

 You cannot use regular methods as callbacks, as GLFW is a C library and doesn't know about objects and `this` pointers.
-If you wish to receive callbacks to a C++ object, use static methods or regular functions as callbacks, store the pointer to the object you wish to call in some location reachable from the callbacks and use it to call methods on your object.
+If you wish to receive callbacks to a C++ object, use static methods or regular functions as callbacks, store the pointer to the object you wish to call as the user pointer for the window and use it to call methods on your object.

 ---